Expanded Duties (Functions)

 - Make impressions for passive orthodontic appliances.

-- Apply primer and bonding agents to etched enamel or dentin; and light cure with fiber-optic light source (not to include use of a laser device)
+- Apply primer and bonding agents to etched enamel or dentin; and light cure with a fiber-optic light source (not to include use of a laser device)

 - Digital scans for fabrication orthodontic appliances and models